IonutBajescu/kpmg.interviews.bajescu.com/README.md

 # KPMG Code Challenges
 Each individual challenge has a README.md in it explaining my approach and possible shortcuts that I had to take due to time constraints.

+## Deployment
+The demo for challenge1 has been deployed at https://challenge1.kpmg.interviews.bajescu.com, to ease the process of running the code.
+You can find the deployment code (yaml files for Kubernetes) in the directory specific to the microservice (application, data or presentation).

+The presentation tier is powered by https://application.kpmg.interviews.bajescu.com and https://data.kpmg.interviews.bajescu.com.
+The data tier would normally be protected by the firewall, but I've allowed outside http traffic in this case since this is only an exercise.

+There's no code in the deployment.yaml files for the SSL encryption, as that is applied to all services that get deployed to the cluster - which is something that we should use in any team.

+The applications are hosted on my personal Kubernetes cluster, and will be deleted in the foreseeable future.

+You could also run each service on your computer with `go run`, but I don't think that's worth doing.

 ## Monorepo vs Multiple Repositories
 Normally, each app would be in a different repository.
 To make it easier for the person reviewing the result though, I'll keep everything in a single repository.